Omer-Sadeh/wordle-clone/README.md

 Here I made a Wordle clone from scratch, using React.

-Still a highly WIP, but it already has a basic wordle functionality.
+Still a WIP, but it already has wordle functionality.

 ------------